soubiakulsum/soubiakulsum/README.md

 ### 🌱 What do I do?
 - ✔️ Though I hold a graduate degree in Electrical and electronics Engineering , I aspire to work as a programmer.

-- ✔️I'm an avid learner and enthusiastic about the work I do , looking for interesting career opportunities in Android Development.
+- ✔️I'm an avid learner and enthusiastic about the work I do , looking for interesting career opportunities in Android and Flutter Development.

 ### ⚡ One line that describes me best?